The Offering (2023 film): Production

 In June 2020, Oliver Park was reported to be directing the film in his feature directorial debut.
 Under the working title Abyzou, filming began on January 25, 2021, at Nu Boyana Film Studios, in the midst the COVID-19 pandemic in Bulgaria.
 Safety measures the production crew followed included mask wearing and regular COVID tests and temperature checks.

-In February 2024, Millennium Media president Jonathan Yunger stated that, after a practical special effect for a film's demon character proved disappointing, he used generative artificial intelligence to make numerous replacement creature designs, which were passed on to visual effects.
+In February 2024, Millennium Media president Jonathan Yunger stated that, after a practical special effect for a film's demon character proved disappointing, he used generative AI to make numerous replacement creature designs, which were passed on to visual effects.
 This was initially reported as a production detail for Hellboy: The Crooked Man, but in May 2024 that film's director Brian Taylor said that Yunger had been referring to The Offering.

 Release

 The film was released by Decal on January 13, 2023.